 - Discuss healing through relaxation and comforting techniques (Chapter 3).

-- Discuss the common physiological sequelae of breast cancer treatments and strategies to induce optimal physical healing (Chapter 4).
+- Discuss the common physiological sequelae of cancer treatments and strategies to induce optimal physical healing (Chapter 4).

 - Discuss the physiological, emotional, and cognitive aspects of fear and the strategies to move forward in the face of fear.
 (Chapter 5)